Welcome to Bloom Class (EYFS)

 - Practise letter sounds and sight words quickly and frequently - look for the words and letters all around you.

 - Maths games - let your child handle money, lay the table out together, dice games and dominoes.
 In Class R we use a resource called Numicon.
 The Numicon website has some very useful resources and guidance for parents.

 Please encourage your child but do not push them too hard.
 Remember that they work extremely hard all day at school.
 I am sure your children will have a fantastic time in our reception class.
 Our motto is: 'I will try my best and have fun'.

 Supporting your child with phonics

-At Home Farm we use a six-phase programme called 'Letters and Sounds' designed to help to teach children to read and spell with phonics.
+At Home Farm we use the Jolly Phonics progression of synthetic phonic teaching, utilising the two key skills of blending and segmentation, and designed to help to teach children to read and spell with phonics.

 You can find more information and some practical help in this information leaflet.